clarkgrubb/data-tools/doc/TOUR.md

 The tool `xls-to-csv` is available for converting the older (pre 2007) Excel spreadsheet to CSV.
 It has the same interface as `xlsx-to-csv`.

 The tool `csv-to-xlsx` is available for creating XLSX workbooks.
 Each CSV file on the command line becomes a worksheet in the workbook.
-The worksheet names are derived form the CSV file names; see the man page for details.
+The worksheet names are derived from the CSV file names; see the man page for details.

 <a name="joins"/>
 # JOINS